 Another bar and restaurant that looks out over the water is Mango’s.
 The venue’s position on the second story of a clapboard building creates a charming and airy ambience.
 The creative and tasty menu features the delicious pumpkin soup with green peppercorn paté – a wholesome meal that is often cooked in Bajan households.
 On select nights the dining experience is further heightened by local entertainment.

 Fried fish with macaroni at Oistins Fish Fry

 Bajans know how to celebrate Fish Friday: with a trip to Oistins Fish Fry.
 Everyone from local Bajans to tourists gather together and embrace Friday night fun and festive feeling.
 A cluster of beachside shacks form crowds of hungry customers to feast on fresh fish (grilled, baked or fried) caught the same day.
 An evening composed of delicious food, upbeat music from local calypso and reggae bands, dancing in the streets and games such as dominoes make for an experience of pure Caribbean joy.

 Curried Vegetable Roti at Couples Barbados Veggie Bar

-In July of 2013 year, a new vegetarian restaurant opened up at the Couples Barbados hotel resort.
-The Veggie Bar is located inside the resort in a bright and spacious room decorated in white and dusk pink.
+The Veggie Bar opened up at the Couples Barbados hotel resort opened in 2013.
+The vegetarian restaurant is located inside the resort in a bright and spacious room decorated in white and dusk pink.
 Potted plants adorn the walls with pink flamingo lilies on the tabletops.
 A colorful menu features wraps, pittas and rotis for a substantial and proper Barbados meal prepared by a talented kitchen staff.
 Highlights include the traditional dish of curried vegetable roti.
-The Veggie Bar at Yes Please is one of the best places to find not only vegetarian but also vegan fare on the island.

 Afternoon Tea at the Sunbury plantation